Learning Action Networks

 How did the Women/Girls Learning Action Networks begin?

 In 2013, the Foundation was contacted by Oregon Health and Science University’s (OHSU) Hemophilia/Thrombosis Treatment Center and asked to assist in creating a designated young women’s clinic.
 The Center staff had been seeing an increasing number of young women with heavy menstrual bleeding within their regular hemophilia/thrombosis clinic; now they wanted a designated clinic day for young women and reached out to the Foundation to help.
 In conjunction with the Board, the Foundation identified the Learning Action Network (LAN) model we would use to assist OHSU’s Center staff in the establishment and implementation of a quality clinic, hence our Foundation launched the Women/Girls Bleeding Disorder (WGBD) LAN.
-Since then, the WGBD LAN has grown from 7 members to 200 members from 71 institutions in the US, Canada, and the Netherlands.
+Since then, the WGBD LAN has grown from 7 individual members to 236 members from 71 institutions in the US, Canada, and the Netherlands.
 In 2018, the Foundation launched the Women/Girls Sickle Cell Disease (WGSCD) LAN.

 What do members say about the LAN?

 What is the WGBD LAN?

 The Women and Girls Bleeding Disorder Learning Action Network is an exchange of key information and best practices in the care of women and girls with bleeding and other blood disorders.
 WGBD LAN participants are representatives of Hemophilia Treatment Centers (HTCs) as well as other healthcare institutions wishing to improve their care for women and girls with bleeding disorders and wish to start a designated women and/or girls clinic, or who already have an established, designated clinic for women and/or girls.
 All WGBD LAN participants further benefit from input and guidance by our FWGBD experts, including our Board and Medical Advisors.